West Baltimore station: Edmondson

-Unlike the comparable North Philadelphia station, Edmondson was not a success.
+Unlike the comparable North Philadelphia station in North Philadelphia, Edmondson was not a success.
 It was far from the city center without a good transit connection to it, and without the wye the station did not serve Harrisburg trains.
 Instead of being a major intercity stop, Edmondson was mostly served by local commuter service between Washington and Baltimore.
-Local service continued under Penn Central from 1968 to 1976, then under Conrail until 1983, and finally as the Amtrak-operated, state-funded AMDOT service (renamed the MARC Penn Line in 1984).
-The station was briefly closed in March 1979 after an accident destroyed the stairway to the platform.
+Local service continued under Penn Central from 1968 to 1976, then under Conrail until 1983, and finally as the Amtrak-operated, state-funded AMDOT service, which was renamed the MARC Penn Line in 1984.

+In March 1979, the station closed briefly following an accident that destroyed the stairway to the platform.
 Amtrak's Chesapeake, a limited-stop commuter train between Washington and Philadelphia, began stopping at Edmondson on July 29, 1979.
 The Chesapeake was discontinued on October 30, 1983.

 West Baltimore

 Edmondson continued to be a stop on the state-funded commuter service.
-The Edmondson and Frederick Road stops were closed on April 27, 1984; they were replaced with West Baltimore station, two blocks to the south of Edmondson Avenue, on April 30.
-The stairs and platforms were removed, but the station building remains in place as a private business (which it had been converted to even before the stop closed).
+The Edmondson and Frederick Road stops were closed on April 27, 1984; they were replaced with the West Baltimore station, located two blocks to the south of Edmondson Avenue, on April 30.
+The stairs and platforms were removed, but the station building remains in place as a private business, which it had been converted to prior to the stop's closure.

-In 2009, it was announced that approximately 400 parking spaces east of Pulaski Street would be added, as part of the project to remove the portion of Interstate 170 (now Route 40) that had never carried vehicular traffic.
+In 2009, it was announced that approximately 400 parking spaces east of Pulaski Street would be added, as part of the project to remove the portion of Interstate 170, which is now Route 40, that never carried vehicular traffic.
 The spots were not to be permanent, but instead only available until redevelopment of the surrounding neighborhood.
 The expressway was demolished in the fall of 2010, and the spaces opened soon after.

-West Baltimore station has attracted criticism for being unsafe due to crime and the poor conditions of the platforms and staircases, which are crumbling and rusted.
+West Baltimore station has attracted criticism for being unsafe due to the poor conditions of the platforms and staircases, which are crumbling and rusted.

 As part of the larger project to repair the Interstate 170 area, the station will be improved over a period of several years.
-Immediate repairs to the stairs and platforms, as well as improved shelters and lighting, were made in 2014.
-Ultimately, the platforms will be extended to serve more cars per train and raised for accessibility, and ramps built to surrounding streets.
-The Red Line light rail service, originally planned to begin construction in 2015 (before its cancellation that year) and open in 2022, was to run along the Route 40 corridor in the median of the highway underneath the elevated city streets with a stop at West Baltimore.
-Escalators and elevators would be used to transport commuters from the station to the streets above the Route 40 corridor in West Baltimore.
+Immediate repairs to the stairs and platforms and improved shelters and lighting, were made in 2014.
+The platforms are planned to be extended to serve more cars per train and raised for accessibility, and ramps built to surrounding streets.
+The Red Line light rail service, originally planned to begin construction in 2015 prior to cancellation of the project that year opened in 2022; however, it was resurrected in 2023, and construction is scheduled to begin in 2026 or 2027, is to run along the Route 40 corridor in the median of the highway underneath the elevated city streets with a stop at West Baltimore.
+Escalators and elevators will be used to transport commuters from the station to the streets above the Route 40 corridor in West Baltimore.
+The station is additionally planned to be relocated as part of the Frederick Douglass Tunnel project.
+The new station will be on the new alignment slightly to the west, with full-length high-level platforms running south from West Franklin Street.